 If you choose to use this design I would say to use a small x-axis length 600mm to 800mm max this would lower the amount of sag in your x-axis.

-This frame design is the easiest design to setup and get going but not without its known issues, there are other solutions out there for design.
+This frame design is the easiest design to set up and gets going but not without its known issues, there are other solutions out there for design.

 With this design you can see, the X-axis is fully supported (its grounded) however the gantry would be able to cut through any frame within the Y-axis so limiters would need to be in place to protect the frame.